 Learn to speak Kiwi: When you stay at a mountain hut, you are “tramping”, not hiking.

-The route is around 5 miles each way and takes around 5-6 hours to get to the peak and back.
+The route is around five miles each way and takes around 5-6 hours to get to the peak and back.
 With over .6 miles of elevation gain, it is a bit of a climb too.
-Even during summer
+Even during the summer months, you will need windproof clothes, comfortable tennis shoes or hiking shoes, and plenty of water for each hiker.

 12. See the Moeraki Boulders